shubhamji88/react-sample-app/README.md

 │   ├── container // contains main screen page component.
 │   ├── app.tsx // page routes are defined here
 │   ├── index.tsx // application js entry point
-├── server.js // express server for handling api requests
+├── server.js // express server for serving pages and handleing api requests.

 ```

 ## Application Flow

-The client application will run on `http://localhost:3000` and the express server will run on `http://localhost:4000`.
-All api request from client end will be handled by the express server.
+The application by default will run here `http://localhost:3000`.
+The express server will be used to serve the build pages and the api request.

 On opening `http://localhost:3000` on browser.
 The client will first make an api call to check list of available meeting rooms.
 If not, then you can create a meeting room by entering a title and then click on create room button.
 The newly created room can be seen under the meeting room list section.